EDUCATIONAL: Commonly Asked Questions

 What Escrow Fees and Closing Costs will be Charged?

 Escrow fees are not regulated by the State.
 Escrow holder, like any other businesses, will charge fees that are commensurate with the costs of producing the service, the liability undertaken, and the overhead expenses which include a profit factor.
 Therefore, the fees will vary between companies and from county to county.
 Normally, the escrow holder will follow its minimum fee schedule, which will provide for extra charges based upon the differing elements of your escrow.
 On occasions, an additional fee will be charged for unusual expenditures of time on a given transaction.
 The escrow holder has no control over the costs of other services that are obtained, such as the title insurance policy, the lender’s charges, insurance, recording charges, etc. Your escrow officer, upon request, can provide you with an estimate of the escrow fees and costs as well as fees charged by others, provided such information is available.
-The Escrow / Title Insurance Fees page may help give you a general idea.
+The Escrow / Title Insurance Fees page may help give you a general idea.-

-What About Escrow Cancellations?
+- What About Escrow Cancellations?

 No escrow is opened with the intention that it will cancel, but there are occasions when a contingency cannot be met or when the parties disagree during the pendency of the escrow.
 Some escrow holders provide for such an event by incorporating an instruction in the typed or printed General Provisions.
 Ordinarily, an escrow holder will take the positions that no funds on deposit can be refunded until the escrow holder is in receipt of mutual cancellation instructions signed by the principals.
 The escrow holder cannot normally make a determination as to who is the "rightful" party in a dispute on a cancellation and therefore will not return the funds or documents until the principals agree; the escrow holder is not a judge.
 Do expect to be charged a cancellation fee, as this is a charge for professional services rendered and quite often for several "out of pocket" expenses that have been incurred on the client’s behalf.
 These fees can vary from company to company depending upon their policies.
 Sometime, when a dispute exists, the escrow holder may be forced to allow a court to decide which party is entitled to what documents or funds; this is called an Interpleader Action.
 Fortunately, most disputes are resolved before the Interpleader is filed, as the costs for such legal actions are extreme.
-Those costs, incidentally, are normally paid out of the funds on deposit in the escrow.
+Those costs, incidentally, are normally paid out of the funds on deposit in the escrow.- However, if you can show that you not qualify for your

 What about Title Insurance?